Rifle Cottage

 Heritage Listed

-Rifle Cottage has been recorded on three heritage lists:
+Rifle Cottage has been recorded on four heritage registers at local, state and national levels:

 -